 With new innovations and new product offerings arising every day, banks need to have the ability to adapt easily and super fast to any changes happening.
 This means decision making should be very fast and well informed.
 Data is the key driver in making decisions.
 For this reason, this data needs to be properly analyzed to give the most accurate insights.
 This is only possible with the use of DQ tools such as AI and machine learning.

-Data privacy goes hand in hand with data security but differs in definition as well as application.
+In the banking sector, data privacy goes hand in hand with data security but differs in definition as well as application.
 Data security involves protecting an organization’s data from malicious access or attack from third parties.
 An organization can have elaborate measures to ensure data security but fail on data privacy.
 For example, they may have collected the data using unlawful methods.

 Therefore, data security can exist without data privacy but adherence to data privacy requires proper measures on data security.